 The pandemic has accelerated digital transformation across the world.
 But, behind the scenes, telcos are still facing a significant tech debt, and many are committed to continuing the innovation.

 That’s for good reason.
-Today’s consumers increasingly expect a digital-first customer experience.
+Today’s digital customers increasingly expect a digital-first customer experience in telecom.
 The days of visiting a local store to purchase or manage telecoms products and services are fading away.
 Digital-first telcos have risen to the occasion, transforming the market and meeting the growing digital demand.
 For traditional telcos, waiting to innovate is no longer an option—it’s a must to remain competitive.

 So what comes next?
 Here are the technology trends in telecom industry that stand to impact and transform telecoms services in the future.